 Inadequate iron in the diet, especially in the early years of life, is associated with poor cognitive development.

-In other words, when iron deficiency exists during early brain development, the brain may not reach its full intellectual capacity.
+In other words, when iron deficiency exists during early brain development (during the first 1,000 days and up to age five), the brain may not reach its full intellectual capacity.

 An iron deficiency can have additional far-reaching consequences, such as poor immunity, fatigue, and poor learning later in life.

-Children with ADHD, especially picky eaters, are of concern.
+Children with ADHD, especially picky eaters, are at higher risk for low iron.

-They may not be getting good sources of iron in their diet, such as beef, poultry, beans and dark leafy greens.
+They may not be getting good sources in their diet, such as beef, poultry, beans and dark leafy greens.

 Too much iron can be harmful, so a healthcare professional can help you get the dosage right.